Soft Pretzel and Beer CaramelsBy Brown Eyed Baker

 - YieldAbout 100 pieces

-The Brown Eyed Baker is back sharing her recipe for a salty sweet treat that combines one of beer's favorite snacks with delicious homemade caramel.
+The Brown Eyed Baker is back sharing her recipe for soft pretzel and beer caramels made with your favorite Pilsener for a salty sweet treat.

 - 1 12-oz. bottle of craft beer, divided (author used a local Pilsner)